tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

    For example, an Issuer URL might be https://issuer.example.net/token-request.
 This parameter uses resource media type "text/plain".
-1. Issuer Encapsulation Key: a `EncapsulationKey` structure as defined below to use when encapsulating information to the Issuer in issuance requests.
+1. Issuer Encapsulation Key: a `EncapsulationKey` structure as defined below to use when encapsulating information, such as the origin name, to the Issuer in issuance requests.
 This parameter uses resource media type "application/issuer-encap-key".
 The Npk parameter corresponding to the HpkeKdfId can be found in {{HPKE}}.

 ~~~